 Medical malpractice is one of the most harrowing forms of negligence.
 It comes from those we trust with our lives – our doctors, nurses, and physicians.
 We never imagine those in charge of our health and well-being would engage in negligent or reckless practices that could threaten or even take our lives.

 Yet patients become victims of medical negligence every year.
 These types of legal claims are often complex and difficult to prove.
-Having a skilled lawyer by your side can help you get the justice you deserve.
+Having a skilled Kansas City personal injury lawyer by your side can help you get the justice you deserve.
 Contact the Kansas City medical malpractice lawyers at Wendt Law Firm P.C. for a free case evaluation today.

 Medical malpractice laws are complex.
 These laws govern the definition of medical malpractice, when a patient may file, deadlines for filing, and other important rules.
 Understanding the laws surrounding your particular case can help you avoid missing a statute of limitations or make another mistake that could bar you from recovery.
 The laws will differ according to the state in which the incident occurred:

 You have two years from the date of injury or discovery of injury to file your claim.
 Exceptions exist to this deadline.
 For example, child victims have two years from the date of their 18th birthdays, or 10 years from the date of injury, to bring a claim (whichever is later).
 To file, the plaintiff needs an affidavit of merit or a document that states an expert agreed that the defendant was negligent.

 A plaintiff has two years from the date of injury to file a claim in Kansas.
 However, there is s a four-year statute of repose.
 This means that regardless of when the patient discovered his or her injuries, the patient has four years maximum from the time the error occurred.
 Kansas does not require an affidavit of merit to file, but the courts will hold a medical screening panel to review the claim if either party requests this action.